Internet Computing and Network Security

 Graduates achieve the necessary qualification to seek employment in industry immediately and gain a solid basis from which to obtain industry professional certificates.

-Taught modules, with a total modular weight of 120 credits, assessed by coursework, examination and in-class tests.
-Dissertation Project: 60 credits.
+Taught modules, with a total modular weight of 120 credits, assessed by coursework and in-class tests.
+Project: 60 credits.

 Entry Qualification and Selection

 Based on application form, CV, transcripts and confidential reports from named referees.
 In certain cases, candidates are invited for interview.
-Candidates must hold a lower second class degree in Computer Science or an allied discipline with the exception of Information Technology MSc / Diploma where graduates of any discipline are considered.
+Candidates must hold at least a lower second class degree in Computer Science or an allied discipline.

 Sponsorships, Scholarships and Bursaries

 Full-time MSc programmes are of 12 months duration.
-Modules are based over two 15 week semesters, and the rest of the 12 months is spent on a guided personal research project.
-Many of our students undertake industry oriented projects.
+Modules are based over two 15 week semesters with the rest of the 12 months spent on a guided personal research project.
+Many of our students undertake industry-oriented projects.

 The intensive 2-3 week module teaching structure may appeal to those in employment who wish to study on a part-time basis.
 To maintain the relevance of previous study, part-time students are recommended to complete the programme in as short a time as possible, although up to seven years is permitted for the MSc.